backdrop-contrib/pathauto/README.txt

-$Id$
+Please read this file and also the INSTALL.txt.
+They contain answers to many common questions.
+If you are developing for this module, the API.txt may be interesting.
+If you are upgrading, check the CHANGELOG.txt for major changes.

+**Version Compatibility:
+As of Version 5.x-2.x of Pathauto, you must use PHP4.4.x or PHP5.1.x or above.
+Pathauto5.x-2.x has improvements for localization which require the use of new constructs only available in those versions.

 **Description:
-The pathauto module provides support functions for other modules to automatically generate aliases based on appropriate criteria, with a central settings path for site administrators.
+The Pathauto module provides support functions for other modules to automatically generate aliases based on appropriate criteria, with a central settings path for site administrators.